Marcell Ozuna Player Props: Braves vs. Nationals

-Marcell Ozuna, with a slugging percentage of .389 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the Washington Nationals, with MacKenzie Gore on the mound, June 10 at 4:10 PM ET.
+After going 1-for-4 with a home run and two RBI in his last game, Marcell Ozuna and the Atlanta Braves take on the Washington Nationals (who will start Trevor Williams) at 1:35 PM ET on Sunday.

-In his most recent game he had a one-hit showing (1-for-3) against the Nationals.
+In his previous game, he hit a home run while going 1-for-4 against the Nationals.

 Marcell Ozuna Game Info & Props vs. the Nationals